laboratoriobridge/bold/site/pages/components/cards.md

   </tr>
   <tr>
     <th>Toggle</th>
     <td>Toggle cards have the same behavior as <a href="/components/checkbox">Checkbox</a>.
-Use toggle card when the selection need more information than a checkbox.</td>
+Use toggle card when the selection needs more information than a checkbox.</td>
   </tr>
   <tr>
     <th>Expandable</th>
-    <td>Expandable cards are useful to show or hide a large amount of information, and have the same behavior as <a href="/components/accordion">Accordion</a>.
-CTA buttons can only be used if it have its own click area.</td>
+    <td>Expandable cards are useful to show or hide a large amount of information and have the same behavior as <a href="/components/accordion">Accordion</a>.
+CTA buttons can only be used if it has its own click area.</td>
   </tr>
 </table>